wmcooper2/lyricsearch/README.md

 ### other notes
 * file copy time =  12.2 hours (44000 secs) to evenly divide 616,000 files among 4 dirs on the macbook.
 * lyric search time using `clisearch.py` on a pi-node took about 3.5 hours (12700 secs).
+* Searching through sets of the songs words is faster for finding potential matches.
+After a set search, then perform an exact match search.